jfmatt-zz/hero-petition/README.md

 * Fork this repo
 * Choose a box and a page to do.
 There will be between 1 and 15 rows to transcode.
+* Place your github handle in the README.md located in each BOX.
+Put the page and rows you intend on committing.
+Submit a pull request of that readme.
 * Download that box's pdf (links below), find that page, modify the csv with your favorite spreadsheet editor.
 Make every attempt to fill in every row.
-* Once done, submit a pull request and I'll merge your changes in and send you my thanks.
+* Once done, submit a pull request and I'll merge your changes in, mark your changes are completed in the appropriate README.md and send you my thanks.

-I hope to soon publish a TODO list of sorts, letting people know what has or has not been touched.

 ## Links to the PDFs